awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-rules-create-task.md

 ## About dynamic values for ContactId, AgentId, QueueId, RuleName<a name="rules-task-attributes"></a>

 The dynamic values in brackets \[ \] are called [contact attributes](what-is-a-contact-attribute.md)\.
-Contact attributes enable you to store temporary information about the contact so you can use it in a contact flow\.
+Contact attributes enable you to store temporary information about the contact so you can use it in a flow\.

 When you add contact attributes in brackets \[ \] — such as ContactId, AgentId, QueueId, or RuleName — the value is passed from one contact record to another\.
-You can use contact attributes in your contact flow to branch and route the contact accordingly\.
+You can use contact attributes in your flow to branch and route the contact accordingly\.

 For more information, see [Use Amazon Connect contact attributes](connect-contact-attributes.md)\.